-➤ Programs participating in the Quality Improvement System (Exhibit A, Attachment A.3) will achieve and/or maintain satisfactory program quality.
-At least 85 percent of programs served will attain an average score of 3.4 or above (on a scale of 1 to 5) on Form A of the current Palm Beach County Program Quality Assessment (PBC-PQA) at the point of annual assessment.
+Programs participating in the Quality Improvement System (Exhibit A, Attachment A.3) will achieve satisfactory program quality.
+Across the QIS, programs served will attain Page 6 of 7 age 6 of / an average score of 3.0 or above (on a scale of 1 to 5) on Form A of the current Palm Beach County Program Quality Assessment (PBC-PQA) at the point of annual assessment.
 From time-to-time Exhibit A, Attachment A.3 may be revised and provided to the County's representative without a formal amendment.

-At least 85 percent of practitioners served will report a positive impact (defined as a rating of 8 or higher on a scale of 1 to 10) of the services and supports provided by Prime Time.
+Practitioners served will report a positive impact of services and supports provided by Prime Time (defined as an average QIS-wide rating of 8 or higher on a scale of 1 to 10)